opendatakosovo/cyrillic-transliteration/README.md

 ## What is CyrTranslit?
 A Python package for bi-directional transliteration of Cyrillic script to Latin script and vice versa.

 By default, transliterates for the Serbian language.
-A language flag can be set in order to transliterate to and from Bulgarian, Montenegrin, Macedonian, Mongolian, Russian, Serbian, Tajik, and Ukrainian.
+A language flag can be set in order to transliterate to and from Belarusian, Bulgarian, Montenegrin, Macedonian, Mongolian, Russian, Serbian, Tajik, and Ukrainian.

+**Note:** Development of v1.2.0 is ongoing.
+Not yet released.

 ## What is transliteration?
 Transliteration is the conversion of a text from one script to another.
 For instance, a Latin alphabet transliteration of the Serbian phrase _"Мој ховеркрафт је пун јегуља"_ is _"Moj hoverkraft je pun jegulja"_.